harshithparitala/Vsd_SquadroMini-internship/README.md

 ![image](https://github.com/user-attachments/assets/47b33518-df07-42ce-9922-4530c16492e9)

-1.R type:
+1.R-Type:
 --
 ![image](https://github.com/user-attachments/assets/6bcad23c-667d-4fa1-ba98-e5c6d82f3b12)

   This diagram represents the R-Type instruction format in the RISC-V Instruction Set
     Architecture (ISA).
 R-Type instructions are typically used for register-to-register operations

-1.Opcode (bits 6-0):
+1. Opcode (bits 6-0):

    The 7-bit opcode identifies the type of operation and the instruction format.
 For R-Type instructions, the opcode specifies that the instruction is register-based.

 2. rd( bits 11:7):
    This bit is used for designation register where the output of the operation is written.